5 Questions to Ask Before Refinancing Your Student Loans

-“The big question most people face is, ‘Should I consolidate my federal in with my private?’ ” says Fred Amrein, a Philadelphia area financial planner and developer of college financial planning software.
+“The big question most people face is, ‘Should I consolidate my federal in with my private?’ ” says Fred Amrein, a Philadelphia-based developer of college financial planning software.
 “Understanding your debt structure is critical before you make that decision.”

 That's because if you move your federal loans to the private side, you won’t be able to return to the federal side.
 By refinancing, you're giving up some built-in protections that can come with federal loans.
-These can include a discharge of your loan due to disability; Public Service Loan Forgiveness, which considers your loan paid off after you’ve made 120 payments if you have a public service job, such as in government, education or the military; and income-driven repayment plans, which set your monthly payments based on your income and qualify you for loan forgiveness after 20 or 25 years, depending on the type of plan you go with (although you may be taxed on any balances that are forgiven).
+These can include a discharge of your loan due to disability; Public Service Loan Forgiveness, which allows those who work certain public sector jobs to be forgiven of their loans after you’ve made 120 payments; and income-driven repayment plans, which set your monthly payments based on your income and qualify you for loan forgiveness after 20 or 25 years, depending on the type of plan you go with (although you may be taxed on any balances that are forgiven).

 If it's highly likely you'll want to take advantage of these federal loan perks in the future, you might consider refinancing just your private loans and leaving your federal loans as is, House suggests.
 You can also check to see if prospective private lenders offer any type of deferment, forbearance or flexible repayment options.

 2. How much could I save in interest?

 Some borrowers choose to combine their federal loans into a single one through the government's direct consolidation loan program.
 But if you opt for federal loan consolidation, that doesn't mean getting a lower interest rate — your new rate would be the weighted average of all your old federal loans.